kufii/CodeSnap/README.md

 **`codesnap.roundedCorners`:** Boolean value to use rounded corners or square corners for the window.

+**`codesnap.headerDotSize`:** Either size for the snippet's header dot.
+Can be any valid CSS width or height.

 **`codesnap.showWindowControls`:** Boolean value to show or hide OS X style window buttons.

 **`codesnap.showWindowTitle`:** Boolean value to show or hide window title `folder_name - file_name`.